Applications now open for Spring 2027

 During the semester you may take up to 4 courses.

-The required Semester Courses are:
+The required Semester Course is:

 Elective Courses

-• Two courses of your choosing
+• Three courses of your choosing

-Popular Courses at UC (based upon past student enrolment:
+Popular Courses at UC (based upon past student enrolment):

 • Geology Courses